My Sugar Free Kitchen

 date snickers pinterest pin

 These chewy homemade date snickers are the perfect healthy alternative for when you are craving something sweet!
-Whip them up in less than 10 minutes then let the chocolate harden or freeze them for an extra chewy chocolaty treat!
+Whip these chocolate cover dates up in less than 10 minutes then let the chocolate harden or freeze them for an extra chewy chocolaty treat!

 lots of date snickers on a wire rack